Construction noise

 Construction work includes the erection, installation, repair, maintenance and demolition of almost anything.
 It includes site preparation and earthmoving, and the use of any plant or tools.

-If you're thinking of doing any noisy construction or demolition work in a residential area, follow these best practices to help keep good community relations:
+If you're thinking of having any noisy construction or demolition work done in a residential area, follow these best practices to help keep good community relations:

 - All workers on construction sites must respect residents' right to live or work nearby without unnecessary or excessive noise.